mjdominus/util/README.md

 to let you select which ones you actually meant, and then opens emacs buffers for those files.

+`autofile` is a utility for the MH mail system.
+It scans the current folder and applies a set of rules and actions to the mail it finds, reflining all the messages mathing certain patterns into certain target folders.

 `copy-if-changed` doesn't work yet.
 Don't use it.

 `count` generates a report of the unique lines in the input, sorted by